 Making her mark at Beningbrough Hall

-From 3 March, Beningbrough Hall’s four Saloon Galleries will be transformed for the arrival of some famous and familiar faces from the contemporary creative arts.
+Beningbrough Hall’s four Saloon Galleries have been transformed for the arrival of some famous and familiar faces from the contemporary creative arts.
 The new ‘Making her mark: celebrating creative women’ exhibition in partnership with the National Portrait Gallery, showcases women who have influenced the worlds of literature, dance and drama with a diverse range of striking portraits, plus some extra sights and sounds, making your visit even more memorable.

 Women and Power

 Throughout the year and across its properties, the National Trust is celebrating Women and Power – their lives, voices and achievements - to mark the 100th anniversary of women starting to gain the right to vote.
 Beningbrough has been influenced by a series of strong female characters, in particular Lady Chesterfield, the most recent owner of Beningbrough and a force to be reckoned with.
 Her portrait features in the exhibition.